LeeWonJoon9868/MoRGS/README.md

 We ran out experiments with PyTorch 2.5.1, CUDA 12.1.

-🔹 Download weights for RAFT and SAM2.
+### Download weights for RAFT and SAM2.

-For RAFT, please download their pretrained weights Tartan-C-T-TSKH-spring540x960-M.pth from their official repo(https://github.com/princeton-vl/SEA-RAFT).
+For RAFT, please download their pretrained weights Tartan-C-T-TSKH-spring540x960-M.pth from their [official repo](https://github.com/princeton-vl/SEA-RAFT).

-For SAM2, please download their pretrained weights 1_hiera_large.pt from their official repo(https://github.com/facebookresearch/sam2).
+For SAM2, please download their pretrained weights 1_hiera_large.pt from their [official repo](https://github.com/facebookresearch/sam2).

 ## 💾 Data Preparation